cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/report/project-faq.md

 In case you chose a report, your directory structure will look like this

-* report/report.md # your project report
+* report/report.md # your project report.
+This is a must.
 * report/report.bib # your project bib file
 * report/plan.md # for final submission move your Plan section here
 * report/images # place all images in thsi directory